Contact structures, deformations and taut foliations: Introduction

-\end{thmx} The idea behind the proof of this theorem is very simple: a smooth family of representations $\rho_t$ corresponds to a smooth family of foliations $\mathcal{F}_t$ via the suspension construction and one then deforms this family to a family of contact structures using a parametric version of Eliashberg and Thurston's perturbation theorem.
-Deformations of contact structures correspond to isotopies via Gray stability and this then gives an isotopy of contact structures, which then distinguish path components in the representation space.
+\end{thmx} This should be compared with results of Goldman \cite{Gol} who showed that the space of representations of $\pi_1(\Sigma_g)$ to the $n$-fold cover of $\textit{PSL}(2,\mathbb{R})$ with Euler number satisfying $2g-2 = n\thinspace e$ has precisely $n^{2g}$ components.
+In particular, the proof of Theorem \ref{int_Comp} shows that the images of these components in $\text{Rep}_e(\pi_1(\Sigma_g), \text{Diff}_+(S^1))$ remain distinct.
+The idea behind the proof of this theorem is very simple: a smooth family of representations $\rho_t$ corresponds to a smooth family of foliations $\mathcal{F}_t$ via the suspension construction and one then deforms this family to a family of contact structures using a parametric version of Eliashberg and Thurston's perturbation theorem.
+Deformations of contact structures correspond to isotopies via Gray's Stability Theorem and this then gives an isotopy of contact structures, which then distinguish path components in the representation space.

 In general, however, there is no parametric version of Eliashberg and Thurston's perturbation theorem, since in general the contact structure approximating a foliation is not unique.
 On the other hand under certain additional assumptions, that are for instance true for horizontal foliations on non-trivial $S^1$-bundles, Vogel has shown a remarkable uniqueness result for the isotopy class of a contact structure approximating a foliation, which implies in particular that this isotopy class is in fact a $C^0$-deformation invariant in certain situations. \begin{thm}[Vogel \cite{Vog}] Let $\mathcal{F}$ be an oriented $C^2$-foliation without torus leaves.
 Assume furthermore that $\mathcal{F}$ is neither a foliation by planes nor by cylinders only.
 Then there is a $C^0$-neighbourhood $\mathcal{U}_0$ of $T\mathcal{F}$ in the space of oriented plane fields so that all positive contact structures in $\mathcal{U}_0$ are isotopic. \end{thm} If one considers only deformations that are $C^{\infty}$, or continuous in the $C^1$-topology would even suffice, then one can give a comparatively simple argument using linear perturbations to deform families of foliations to contact structures in a smooth manner (cf.\ Section \ref{perturb_fol}).
 Such deformations then provide the desired obstructions used to prove Theorem \ref{int_Comp} and this suffices for our purposes.